 Prisoner Civil Rights

-Salvatore Prescott & Porter attorneys have handled both individual and class action cases regarding conditions of confinement and other constitutional claims for prisoners.
-Although these are often difficult cases, we feel strongly about the importance of protecting constitutional rights at their core — where the State literally controls every aspect of the lives and liberties of its citizens.
+Salvatore Prescott Porter & Porter attorneys have handled both individual and class-action cases regarding conditions of confinement and other constitutional claims for prisoners.
+Although these are often difficult cases, we feel strongly about the importance of protecting constitutional rights at their core—where the State literally controls every aspect of the lives and liberties of its citizens.
 Among the cases we have handled are challenges to the State of Michigan’s practice of incarcerating youth with adult prisoners; First Amendment retaliation claims for prisoners who have been retaliated against by prison officials after they spoke up about sexual assaults and other misconduct by guards; and individual excessive use of force claims against corrections officers and police.

-Salvatore Prescott & Porter attorneys have been involved in significant public interest impact litigation.
-We are co-counsel in both State and Federal court cases challenging the legality of Michigan’s practice of housing youth with adult prisoners within the Michigan Department of Corrections.
+Salvatore Prescott Porter & Porter attorneys have been involved in significant public interest impact litigation.
+We were co-counsel in both State and Federal court cases challenging the legality of Michigan’s practice of housing youth with adult prisoners within the Michigan Department of Corrections.
 Both Sarah Prescott and Jennifer Salvatore have served as cooperating counsel with the ACLU of Michigan.
 Representative cases include a case challenging that Catholic Health System’s religious directives, which prohibit physicians from terminating the pre-viability pregnancy of a woman suffering from pregnancy complications—even when such care is necessary to protect a woman’s health.
-We have worked on cases to establish a constitutional and statutory obligation to adequate reading instruction for public school students.
+We have worked on cases to establish a constitutional and statutory obligation to adequate reading instruction for public-school students.
 We have challenged and forced the revision of the City of Detroit’s policy on “light duty” assignments for pregnant police officers.
-We have sought clemency petitions for prisoners on death row, and political asylum cases on behalf of women and children suffering persecution in their home countries.
+We have sought clemency petitions for prisoners on death row, and brought political-asylum cases on behalf of women and children suffering persecution in their home countries.